 The SOII is conducted annually, through a cooperative relationship between the BLS and participating states.
-Currently, the survey gathers data from approximately 230,000 establishments nationwide.
+Currently, the survey gathers data from approximately 200,000 employers nationwide.
 The SOII program is one of the most complete, verifiable counts of non-fatal, work-related injuries and illnesses in the United States.
 The selected establishments are categorized by location, industry, and number of employees to ensure an accurate sample size for the nation and all participating states.
 In Oklahoma, this data is collected as part of the ODOL's Public Employees Occupational Safety and Health Statistics Division (PEOSH).
-For Survey Year 2021, ODOL collected data from around 4,000 individual private sector establishments within the State.
-The sample size effectively doubled from 2020.
+For Survey Year 2022, ODOL sampled more than 4,000 individual private sector establishments within the State, a similar sample size to Survey year 2021, but more than double the sample size in Survey Year 2020.